-- o "Sale of Water" refers to any sales we make to non-users.
+- "Sale of Water" refers to any sales we make to non-users.
 For instance a private hauler to fill another water system or to use elsewhere, like in a pool. - "Fire Protection/Tank Fee" - This was instituted in FY16 as a way to help pay for the part of the water tank. - The fee is the sum of the following: - 48% of the Water Reservoir note - 48% of the gap loan - 5% of the water budget - The last page of the Budget shows the calculation for Fire Protection - "Septage Revenue" is revenue generated by accepting septage from private haulers at the Waste Water Plant. - "Gateway revenue" is any revenue that would come in with a future expansion of the system to the Gateway.
 Any costs associated with extending the service lines would be borne by the new users. - "Hook-On Fees" are an estimate of revenue generated yearly from hook on fees.
 The annual total budgeted for hook on fees has remained at a conservative estimate as you cannot accurately predict actual revenue for a given year. - "Miscellaneous Fees" cover anything that turns up that is not covered by the other revenue categories.
-For example, a sale of a piece of equipment. - o "Net Interest on Checking Account" is interest we earn on our bank account. - o "Unassigned Fund Balance Usage" is the budgeted use of unassigned funds.
+For example, a sale of a piece of equipment. - o "Interest on Investments" is interest we earn on our bank account.